 Here’s what the interviewer is attempting to learn about you by asking this question:

 When addressing your growth areas, make sure to articulate 2-3 ways you are working to improve your skills (shows you’re proactive).
 Be concrete and in-depth as you explain the action plan, it’ll feature your dedication to growth which is a competency companies often look for in candidates.6.
 “Tell me about a time your work responsibilities got a little overwhelming.
 What did you do?”

 This is a great time to showcase your ability to prioritize tasks and your time management skills.
 Go ahead and pick a specific example where you had a lot on your plate and you had to stack rank what was most important to get done, and how you went about making that list.
 Be specific on where you were, what your role was, and how you handled it.

-To measure a candidate’s problem solving skills and how previous conflicts were successfully resolved in the past gives a great window into their overarching abilities to handle adversity.
-The most effective way to address the question, is to follow a three-part formula:
+Measuring a candidate’s problem-solving skills and how previous conflicts were successfully resolved in the past gives a great window into their overarching abilities to handle adversity.
+The most effective way to address the question is to follow a three-part formula:

 Since you’re highlighting your ability to handle challenges, spend the most time discussing the reasoning behind your actions.